girishramnani/SPOJ-Scrapper/README.md

 + Use of Jinja2 to create a `template` which would be used to store the final output of the question as a text or stripped down HTML (optional).

+##Results:

+the first iteration of the project is complete

+just fork the project ,install the dependencies using `pip3 install -r requirements.txt` and then <br>

+`python3 main.py "Aliens"`  and you will get the specific index